Skip to navigation Skip to content

 Unclassified work items

-Table 6 - outlines how to action an unclassified work item and re-categorised the item to the most appropriate WLM queue.
+Table 6: outlines how to action an unclassified work item and re-categorise the item to the most appropriate WLM queue.
+Work items can be received by selecting the Quick Ready or Ready button.

 Step